-Pursuant to a shared services agreement, CEOC had provided CERP with certain corporate and administrative services, and the costs of these services were allocated among us and all of CEC's operating subsidiaries.
+Pursuant to a shared services agreement, CEOC provides CEC with certain corporate and administrative services, and the costs of these services are allocated among us and all of CEC's operating subsidiaries.
 In May 2014, the Members entered into a services joint venture, CES, and the Omnibus License and Enterprise Services Agreement (the "Omnibus Agreement").
-See Note 1, "Organization and Basis of Presentation and Consolidation."
+Certain of these corporate and administrative services are now provided by CES (see Note 1).